 According to Guajardo, the system has been refined to a point where users cannot notice vibration or noise from the motorised system, while weighing the same and fitting into the same form-factor as the original Oculus Rift system.
 Impressive.

-If Facebook and the Oculus team can manage to incorporate the varifocal tech, alongside the controller-free hand tracking that was also demo’d at F8, the next-generation of Oculus Rifts could create immersive VR that makes today’s headsets look archaic.
+If Facebook and the Oculus team can manage to incorporate the varifocal tech, alongside the controller-free hand tracking that was also demo’d at F8, the next-generation of Oculus Rifts could create immersive VR and VR games that makes today’s headsets look archaic.